 PATRICK MURPHY

-For three years at KTNN-AM- Navajo Nation Broadcast Enterprise in Window Rock, AZ enjoyed producing the entire news and public affairs programming, solo.
+From 1997-2001 he enjoyed part-time news reporting at radio station KTNN-AM- Navajo Nation Broadcast Enterprise in Window Rock, AZ.
+Murphy was operating solo, producing the entire news and public affairs programming, on a meager budget.

-In 2000 on the Navajo Nation, Murphy gained an exclusive interview with U.S. President Bill Clinton in his presidency, scooping the White House Press Corp.
-Working in broadcast journalism, it was easy to scoop all the regional newspapers way before Internet technology.
-Murphy did use the Internet to send contributed radio stories to the late Native Alaskan journalist Nellie Moore at National Native News - Koahnic Broadcast Corporation, Anchorage, Alaska.
+In April 2000, Murphy gained an exclusive interview with U.S. President Bill Clinton during his presidency, scooping the White House Press Corp (SEE HERE).
+He was proud to be the last American journalist to interview the president who faced scandal regarding Monica Lewinsky, the White House intern, and ultimately, being impeached by the U.S. House of Representatives.
+Working in broadcast journalism, it was easy to scoop all the regional newspapers.
+He was practicing journalism when there we less than 25% of households without Internet service in the U.S. In the late 1990's, Murphy did use the Internet to send contributed radio stories to the late Native Alaskan journalist Nellie Moore at National Native News - Koahnic Broadcast Corporation, Anchorage, Alaska.
+He was covering federal Indian policy stories from throughout the Southwest for National Public Radio.

 Murphy was instrumental in helping the Navajo Code Talkers of WW2 earn Congressional honors for their valor while serving in the Pacific with fellow United States Marine Corps against the Japanese.
-He produced all the programming at KTNN-AM 660 to tell the story and illicit public support in Arizona, Utah and New Mexico.
+He produced all the programming at KTNN-AM 660 to tell the story and solicit public support in Arizona, Utah and New Mexico.
+The grandson of a Code Talker, Murphy's cheii was Frank Marianito (Todich'iinii - Bitterwater Clan), of Pinedale, New Mexico.
+Marianito served in the 6th Marine Division beginning in Guam, then Guadalcanal, Mariana Islands, then landing on Okinawa, 1 April 1945, earning the Presidential Unit Citation.

-In 2001, after meeting his beautiful wife in a Las Vegas, NV casino, they decided to make their home in Albuquerque, where they were both employed at a tribally-owned self-insured risk pool for Indian housing.
-Murphy earned a director's award at a San Francisco film festival for the film, "Amerind: Our History," a success story of Indian Self-Determination, in 2006.
+In 2001, after meeting his beautiful wife (pictured with President Bill Clinton) in a Las Vegas, NV casino, they decided to make their home in Albuquerque, New Mexico where they were both employed at a federal corporation that was owned by all the tribes they served in risk management.
+Murphy earned a director's award at a San Francisco Indian film festival for the film, "Amerind: Our History," a success story of Indian Self-Determination.
+He traveled to dozens of Indian Nations after horrific natural disasters such as Hurricanes Charley, Frances, Ivan, Jeanne and Katrina.

-Patrick also gained customer service experience working for Fortune 500 companies Lockheed Martin, and Apple Support in Albuquerque.
-During all this time, he had a successful side hustle working as an electric grip, production assistant and production coordinator in the TV/film industry in New Mexico.
+He had a successful side hustle working as an electric grip, production assistant and production coordinator in the TV/film industry in New Mexico from 2003 to 2016.
 He loved working for BBC-America, the "Haunting Of" series, Ford and many other productions.
 He switched gears and started getting in front of the camera.

 He continues to audition for speaking roles in film/TV.
 Murphy has appeared in background work on: